 All members of the Caltech community have the right to be treated, and the responsibility to treat others, with dignity and respect.
 These principles are fundamental to the educational and intellectual mission of Caltech.
-It is the policy of Caltech to provide a work and academic environment free of discrimination, harassment, sexual misconduct, and retaliation.
+It is the policy of Caltech to provide a work and academic environment free of discrimination, harassment, and sexual misconduct.
 Caltech will not tolerate such conduct and is committed to educating the community in ways to prevent its occurrence.

-As defined in this policy, sex- and gender-based discrimination, sexual and gender-based harassment, and sexual misconduct, including sexual assault, sexual battery (i.e., nonconsensual sexual contact), dating and domestic violence, sexual exploitation, and stalking constitute prohibited conduct and violate this policy.
+As defined in this policy, Sex- and Gender-Based discrimination, sexual and gender-based harassment, and sexual misconduct, including sexual assault, nonconsensual sexual contact, relationship violence, sexual exploitation, and stalking constitute prohibited conduct and violate this policy.
 Such conduct generally violates Title VII of the Civil Rights Act of 1964, as amended; Title IX of the Education Code; and/or California law.

 All individuals are protected against prohibited conduct (defined below in Section III) regardless of gender.
-For the purposes of this policy, the term "gender" is broadly defined, encompassing sex, sexual orientation, gender identity, and gender expression.
+For the purposes of this policy, the term gender is broadly defined, encompassing sex, sexual orientation, gender identity, and gender expression.
 Prohibited conduct can be committed by individuals of any gender and can occur between or among individuals of the same gender or different genders, strangers, or acquaintances as well as people involved in intimate or sexual relationships.

-Caltech also prohibits retaliation against an individual who reports, submits a complaint, or otherwise participates in good faith in any matter related to this policy.
+Caltech also prohibits retaliation against an individual who reports, submits a complaint, or who otherwise participates in good faith in any matter related to this policy.